-Dave Richards, WOON station manager and longtime Milk Fund volunteer, is already seeing a lot of support for this year’s drive.
-Area businesses, professionals, and residents have donated hundreds of desireable items and gift certificates, and if that is any indication of what is ahead, Richards said this could be a banner year for the WOON collections overall.
+Dave Richards, WOON station manager, and longtime Milk Fund volunteer, is already seeing a lot of support for this year’s drive.
+Area businesses, professionals, and residents have donated hundreds of desirable items and gift certificates, and if that is any indication of what is ahead, Richards said this could be a banner year for the WOON collections overall.

 1) This is a Radio Auction, not a web auction.
 We stream on the web for your convenience, but you must be aware that there is a latency delay on the Internet transmission which we cannot control.
 As the minutes dwindle down to sale, do not take timing cues from the web streams or social media.
-Use the over the air radio station audio only.
+Use the over the air radio station audio-only.
+AM 1240 & FM 99.5.

 2) All bids are taken by telephone at 401-766-1240 while the auction is on the air.